Placebo Discontinuity Design: Introduction

-The rest of the paper proceeds as follows.
-Section~\ref{sec:example} illustrates the main idea with a real world application.
-Section~\ref{sec:double_proxy} presents our main identification assumptions and result.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:example} illustrates the main idea through a real-world application.
+Section~\ref{sec:double_proxy} presents our identification assumptions and main result.
 Section~\ref{sec:estimation} derives our estimator.
-Section~\ref{sec:inference} proves consistency and normality with bias-corrected inference.
+Section~\ref{sec:inference} establishes consistency and asymptotic normality with bias-corrected inference.
 Section~\ref{sec:conclusion} concludes.
-The main text focuses on the core insights, while formal proofs are deferred to the appendix.
+Formal proofs are deferred to the appendix.